Views

 value: -NULL

-access_filters: This is an optional list of access filters to apply to the view when it is queried.
+`access_filters`: This is an optional list of [access filters](/data-modeling/access_grants.md#access-filters) to apply to the view when it is queried.

 Access filters can be used to apply row-level security against views.
 The following example shows how to make a specified column only visible to workspace members with a user attribute value: